Hansdht/big-data/README.md

 2.MyInputFormat: change the scaning format so that the whole record can be scanned rather than a single line.
 3. MyRecordReader
-4. utils.ISO8601: transform the format for timestamp In first step, we set the doucument as input
+4. utils.ISO8601: transform the format for timestamp In this process, we set the doucument as input, then find all the title and its timestamp and outlinks.
+After that the ...
-...